 On Place des Victoires, just a stone’s throw from Place de la Réunion, stands the 30 metre-tall Christmas tree from the Vosges mountains.

 Each year the decoration at its foot is renewed.
-In 2018 it was themed on “a catastrophic slide”.
+In 2018 the theme was “a catastrophic slide”.

 The Christmas lights in the streets of Mulhouse